 Legal Compliance

-Any private information your Canadian business collects, processes, uses, disseminates, discloses or retains, must be managed and protected with administrative, physical and technical safeguards to comply with applicable Canadian data protection laws.
+Any personal information your Canadian business collects, processes, uses, disseminates, discloses or retains, must be managed and protected with administrative, physical and technical safeguards to comply with applicable Canadian data protection laws.

 Rules and principles within Canadian privacy laws govern the collection, use and dissemination of personal information in the public and private sectors.